kevin-labtani/personal-doc/installations.md

 ### Zsh advanced hisory

-type the command eg. `git + space` and then use up/down arrow to navigate through your history for that specific command
+Type the command eg. `git + space` and then use up/down arrow to navigate through your history for that specific command

 ### Zsh plugins

-see [plugins](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins) for a list
+See [plugins](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins) for a list
 `code ~/.zshrc` to add a plugin to the plugin list eg. **extract**
 `source ~/.zshrc` to update
-now you can extract any file with `extract abc.tar.gz` and don't have to memorize the specifics
+Now you can extract any file with `extract abc.tar.gz` and don't have to memorize the specifics
 `git` plugin is installed by default, use `git + space + tab` to see all the possible commands for git